 - No segments.

-- Label and title are displayed in medium scale.
+- Label and title are displayed.

+You can use expressions for the range limits.
 When a measure value is outside the range limits, an arrow indicates whether the measure value is higher or lower than the range values.